You will get in contact? We’d be glad to.

 While the Supervisory Board continues to consist of three persons, no committees will be formed, as the composition of the committees would be identical to that of the Supervisory Board.
 This applies in particular to the duties of an audit or nomination committee.
 Such duties are also performed by the Supervisory Board as a whole.

-- In accordance with item 5.4.1 paragraph 2 of the Code, the Supervisory Board should specify an age limit for its members and a regular limit to their term of office.
+- In accordance with item 5.4.1 paragraph 2 of the 2017 GCGC, the Supervisory Board should specify an age limit for its members and a regular limit to their term of office.

 A time limit for membership of the Supervisory Board has not been set.
 Given the knowledge, skills and technical experience required by item 5.4.1 sentence 1 of the Code, it does not currently seem reasonable to limit membership in this way.

-- In accordance with item 7.1.2, the consolidated financial statements and the group management report should be made publicly accessible within 90 days from the end of the fiscal year, while mandatory interim financial information shall be made publicly accessible within 45 days from the end of the reporting period.
+- In accordance with item 7.1.2 of the 2017 GCGC, the consolidated financial statements and the group management report should be made publicly accessible within 90 days from the end of the fiscal year, and mandatory interim financial information shall be made publicly accessible within 45 days from the end of the reporting period.

 The consolidated financial statements are prepared within four months from the end of the fiscal year due to the large amount of consolidation work involved.
 The half-year report is also published, at the latest, within two months of the end of the reporting period, in compliance with the Stock Exchange Rules and the Wertpapierhandelsgesetz (WpHG – German Securities Trading Act).